ApprenticeofEnder/CourseFull/README.md

 - Rspec for API testing
 - Vitest and Playwright for front end testing
 - TailwindCSS for front end styling
-- HeadlessUI and NextUI for front end components
+- HeadlessUI/NextUI for front end components
 - Docker and Docker Compose for consistent, low-hassle deployments

 ### "Why XYZ?"